Point England Reserve is situated in East Auckland, New Zealand

-Point England Reserve was given to the people of New Zealand to be used in perpetuity for open space and recreation.
+This land was given to the people of New Zealand to be used for open space and recreation, in perpetuity.

-On 28th June 2017 the National-led Government passed the Point England Development Enabling Act 2017 which overruled the Reserves Act that protected the Reserve and ignored the Auckland Council Plan that confirmed Aucklanders wanted to keep the Reserve safe from development.
+In 2017 the National-led Government passed the Point England Development Enabling Act which overrules the Reserves Act that protected the Reserve.
+In passing this law, the Government ignored Auckland Council consultation that had confirmed Aucklanders wanted to keep Point England Reserve safe from development.

 This set a political precedent for government to over-ride local decision making and sell other Reserve land without consultation.

-This legislation was an attack on your right to have a say about what happens in your neighbourhood and to your parks.
+This legislation is an example of the threat to your right to have a say about what happens in your neighbourhood and to your parks.